cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 ```

 When releasing the next version of your package, you will need to bump the
 version of your package.
+Use [poetry
-Use Poetry to update the version declared in
+version](https://poetry.eustace.io/docs/cli/#version) to update the version
-`pyproject.toml`:
+declared in `pyproject.toml`:

 ```sh
 poetry version minor  # or: major, patch, 0.2.0, etc.